People with superior sense of smell are better navigators, study reveals

 "Our findings reveal an intrinsic relationship between olfaction and spatial memory that is supported by a shared reliance on the hippocampus and medial orbitofrontal cortex.
 This relationship may find its roots in the parallel evolution of the olfactory and hippocampal systems."

-- People with a good sense of smell may also be better at navigation ... ›
+- People with a keener sense of smell find sex more pleasant and, if ... ›